-- b A copy of a subtriangle of a.
-A variable of type psb_Tspmat_type. - info Return code.
+- 1 A copy of the lower triangle of a.
+A variable of type psb_Tspmat_type. - u (optional) A copy of the upper triangle of a.A variable of type psb_Tspmat_type.

+'''

 triu - Return the upper triangle

 '''

-call a%triu(b,info[,&

-& diag,imin,imax,jmin,jmax,rscale,cscale])

 '''

+call a%triu(u,info[,&

+& diag,imin,imax,jmin,jmax,rscale,cscale,l])

+'''

-Returns the upper triangular part of submatrix A(imin:imax,jmin:jmax), optionally rescaling row/col indices to the range 1:imax-imin+1,1:jmax-jmin+1.
+Returns the upper triangular part of submatrix A(imin:imax,jmin:jmax), optionally rescaling row/col indices to the range 1:imax-imin+1,1:jmax-jmin+1, and returing the complementary lower triangle.

-- a the sparse matrix.
-A variable of type psb_Tspmat_type.
-Scope: local. - imin,imax,jmin,jmax Minimum and maximum row and column indices.
+- imin,imax,jmin,jmax Minimum and maximum row and column indices.
 Type: optional.